- Two buffet chain restaurants have already closed their doors for good

 - Coronavirus isn’t spread via food, but everything around it is dangerous

 - Cruise lines might be in a better position to adjust

 With or without an effective vaccine, the world is likely going to look different on the other side of the coronavirus pandemic—if for no other reason than to mitigate future risks.
-Movie theaters, concerts, sporting events, weddings, and other group activities or events have all been left in a state of uncertainty.
-Many dining establishments are already making modifications to pack fewer guests into seats as well as increasing sanitary practices such as regularly disinfecting surfaces and providing disposable paper menus.
+Movie theaters, music festivals, sporting events, weddings, and other group activities or events have all been left in a state of uncertainty.
+Many dining establishments are already making modifications to pack fewer guests into seats.
+But what about salad bars and the like?
+When will buffets reopen?